 A few years ago, no encryption was enforced by the Z-Wave protocol, so anybody with a special sniffer key and the knowledge of the application protocol was able to see the network packets.

-So when buying a new gateway, it is recommended to buy one, which already supports the asymmetric cryptography to provide your network with maximum security.
-You can easily check if a gateway supports this type of security by inspecting its packaging, leaflet or manual.
-There will have to be a PIN or a 16-byte device-specific key (DSK) printed on at least one of them and under supported command classes the command class SECURITY_2 will be listed.
+So when buying a new gateway, it is recommended to buy one, which already supports asymmetric cryptography to provide your network with maximum security.
+You can easily check if a gateway supports this type of security by inspecting its packaging, leaflet, or manual.
+There will have to be a PIN or a 16-byte device-specific key (DSK) printed on at least one of them and under-supported command classes the command class SECURITY_2 will be listed.

 You can find the manual of every certified Z-Wave device in the Z-Wave Alliance catalog of certified devices.
 Make sure you filter the search results by marking »Supports Security 2« and selecting the item »Gateway controller« under the »Category« dropdown control, to list only the suitable gateways, like shown in the picture below.